• About

 • Understand better ways to communicate and relate with others

-• Learn team building techniques
+• Learn team building techniques and conflict resolution strategies

 Staff/Counselor Application Checklist